fluxninja/aperture/docs/content/reference/policies/spec.md

 There are two aspects of this "intelligence":

-- Scheduler can more precisely calculate concurrency if it understands that flows belonging to different classes have different weights (for example, insert vs select queries).
+- Scheduler can more precisely calculate concurrency if it understands that flows belonging to different classes have different weights (for example, insert queries compared to select queries).
 - Setting different priorities to different workloads lets the scheduler avoid dropping important traffic during overload.